 - To achieve the creamiest texture, mash the ripe bananas with a mixer until they are a thick puree.
 You can use frozen bananas as well, just remember to thaw first.

 - When it comes to the blueberries, you need completely dry them before adding to the batter.
 Introducing water to the batter will result in a soggy cake.

-- You can elevate the cake by layering on a streusel topping before baking, which will create a sweet, crispy outer crust.
+- Layer a streusel topping before baking, which will create a sweet, crispy outer crust.